How to use and configure ajax with jQuery? - Updated Examples

 Functions and parameters of the $.ajax method

-The $.ajax method has several configuration options that we can use to adapt the script to our needs; you can check the full list in jQuery Ajax; Among the main ones we have:
+The $.ajax method has several configuration options that we can use to adapt the script to our needs; you can consult the complete list at jQuery Ajax; among the main ones we have:

-async Establishes whether the request will be asynchronous or not; by default the value is true; setting the value to false will block the execution of the code until the request finishes; It is ideal to set it to false for when we want the returned data to be set in a global variable or something similar.
+• async Sets whether the request will be asynchronous or not; by default the value is true; setting the value to false will block the execution of the code until the request is finished; it is ideal to set it to false when we want the returned data to be set in a global variable or something similar.

-type This parameter allows you to establish whether the query or request will be through GET (by default) or another such as POST
+• type This parameter allows you to set whether the query or request will be via GET (by default) or another such as POST

-url With this parameter, establish the URL of the resource to which the request will be made.
+• url With this parameter you set the URL of the resource to which the request is to be made.

-complete It is a function that, like success, is the callback function that is executed when the request finished successfully.
+• complete It is a function that, like the success one, is the callback function that is executed when the request finished successfully.

-So far we have seen how to perform the "traditional" callback where we have a function that runs in parallel asynchronously, brings data, and we do something with that data such as filling a list, a table, etc.; but we can take all this to another level, giving a higher level of embedding with our code through promise functions.
+So far we have seen how to perform the "traditional" callback where we have a function that is executed in parallel asynchronously, brings data, and we do something with that data like filling a list, a table, etc; but we can take all this to another level, giving a greater level of embedding with our code through promise functions.

-Promise functions allow you to manage flow and handle errors.
+Promise functions allow you to manage the flow and handle errors.

-In addition to improving the flow in our app, promises allow us to "handle" errors or handle them in a simpler way using the well-known try and catch; to use the promise functions we must add a pair of reserved words called async and await:
+Promises also allow, in addition to improving the flow in our app, to "handle" errors or manage them in a simpler way through the well-known try and catch; to use promise functions we must add a couple of reserved words called async and await:

 }